llms.txt

 Full page content here...Footer Links

-When enabled, llms.txt and llms-full.txt links automatically appear in the page footer next to "Edit on GitHub", pointing to the public /llms.txt and /llms-full.txt routes.
+Because llms.txt is enabled by default, llms.txt and llms-full.txt links automatically appear in the page footer next to "Edit on GitHub", pointing to the public /llms.txt and /llms-full.txt routes.

 Full Example